 - An undergraduate university with an enrollment of approximately 2,500 students who represent over 70 different countries and cultures from the Pacific Rim, the U.S. mainland, and other parts of the world.

-- Part of the LDS Church Educational System, which serves almost half a million people worldwide in higher education, seminaries and institutes, elementary and secondary schools, and continuing education and literacy programs.
-In addition to BYU–Hawaii, the system includes BYU in Provo, Utah; BYU–Idaho in Rexburg, Idaho; LDS Business College in Salt Lake City; and elementary or secondary schools in many countries, including Mexico, Fiji, Indonesia, Tonga and Western Samoa.
+- Part of the Church Educational System (CES) of The Church of Jesus Christ of Latter-day Saints, which serves almost half a million people worldwide in higher education, seminaries and institutes, elementary and secondary schools, and continuing education and literacy programs.
+In addition to BYU–Hawaii, the system includes BYU in Provo, Utah; BYU–Idaho in Rexburg, Idaho; Ensign College in Salt Lake City; and elementary or secondary schools in many countries, including Mexico, Fiji, Indonesia, Tonga and Western Samoa.

 - Accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).

 Laie, Hawaii (population 7,000) is situated 35 miles north of Honolulu on the island of Oahu.
 The 100-acre campus is nestled between lush mountains and ideal shoreline.
 The average annual temperature is 77 degrees F (25 C); the average annual precipitation is 23 inches (584 mm).